Dominion GardenFest of Lights 2014

 Again, it depends on your preferences.
 The number of visitors increases as we get closer to Dec.
 25, especially once local schools get out.
 As you’d imagine, visitation is usually greater on the weekends and is also highly weather dependent.
-(Please remember we are closed Dec.
+Visitation tends to peak between 5:30 - 8:30 p.m., so you may want to arrive early (4:30 p.m.) or later (after 8:30 p.m.)
+Please remember we are closed Dec.
 24 & 25.)
 GardenFest of Lights runs til Jan.
-7.
+12.

 WHAT ABOUT PARKING?

 Parking is free and available on-site.
 However, as mentioned above, the number of visitors increases as the season progresses.
-We do not have unlimited parking and sometimes there may be a wait for a parking space.
+Sometimes there may be a wait for a parking space.
 If you see a long line at the intersection of Lakeside and Hilliard, you may want to allow 30 minutes or so and come back.
 We post signs saying "30 Minute Wait for Parking" to let people know the lots are full.